use-init/init/docs/usage.md

 # General Purpose

-Init is a project is based upon HTML5 Boilerplate.
-It adds more structure to your SCSS and JavaScript files and helps you staring your project faster by reducing boilerplate code and tasks.
+Init is a project based upon HTML5 Boilerplate.
+It adds more structure to your SCSS and JavaScript files and helps you start your project faster by reducing boilerplate code and tasks.
 Init includes build tasks for your projects, proivdes a test infrastructure and implements tools to help you creating web pages and apps fast.

 # Starting Point